Local minimizers of semi-algebraic functions from the viewpoint of tangencies: Main results

 where $a_k \in \mathbb{R}, a_k \ne 0,$ and $\alpha_k \in \mathbb{Q}, \alpha_k > 0.$ It is convenient to define $a_k = 0$ for $k \not \in K.$ As we can see the ``tangency coefficients'' $a_k$ and the ``tangency exponents'' $\alpha_k$ play important roles in Theorems~\ref{Theorem41} and \ref{Theorem42} below.

 We now arrive to the first main result of this section.
 This result provides necessary and sufficient conditions for optimality of nonsmooth semi-algebraic functions.

-\begin{theorem}[Necessary and sufficient conditions for optimality] With the above notations, the following statements hold: \begin{enumerate} \item [{\rm (i)}] The point $\bar{x}$ is a local minimizer of $f$ if, and only if, $a_k \ge 0$ for all $k = 1, \ldots, p.$
+\begin{theorem}[Necessary and sufficient conditions for optimality] With the above notations, the following statements hold: \begin{enumerate} \item [{\rm (i)}] The point $\bar{x}$ is a local minimizer of $f$ if and only if $a_k \ge 0$ for all $k = 1, \ldots, p.$

-\item [{\rm (ii)}] The point $\bar{x}$ is an isolated local minimizer of $f$ if, and only if, $a_k > 0$ for all $k = 1, \ldots, p.$ \end{enumerate} \end{theorem} \begin{proof} Recall that
+\item [{\rm (ii)}] The point $\bar{x}$ is an isolated local minimizer of $f$ if and only if $a_k > 0$ for all $k = 1, \ldots, p.$ \end{enumerate} \end{theorem} \begin{proof} Recall that

-By definition, it is easy to see that $\bar{x}$ is a local minimizer (resp., an isolated local minimizer) of $f$ if, and only if, for all $t > 0$ small enough, we have $\psi(t) \ge f(\bar{x})$ (resp., $\psi(t) > f(\bar{x})$).
+By definition, it is easy to see that $\bar{x}$ is a local minimizer (resp., an isolated local minimizer) of $f$ if and only if for all $t > 0$ small enough, we have $\psi(t) \ge f(\bar{x})$ (resp., $\psi(t) > f(\bar{x})$).
 This observation, together with Lemma~\ref{Lemma32}, implies easily the desired conclusion. \end{proof}

-\begin{remark}{\rm Very recently, using tangency varieties, Guo and Ph\d{a}m \cite{Guo2018} proposed a computational and symbolic method to determine the type (local minimizer, maximizer or saddle point) of a given isolated critical point, which is degenerate, of a multivariate polynomial function. }\end{remark}
+\begin{remark}{\rm As shown in Section~\ref{Section5} below, when the tangency variety $\Gamma(f)$ is an algebraic curve, the numbers $a_k$ and $\alpha_k$ can be computed using algebraic methods.
+Very recently, using tangency varieties, Guo and Ph\d{a}m \cite{Guo2018} proposed a computational and symbolic algorithm to determine the type (local minimizer, local maximizer, or saddle point) of a given isolated critical point, which is degenerate, of a multivariate polynomial function.
+So it is our hope that in the general case, there are algorithms to compute the numbers $a_k$ and $\alpha_k,$ and this will be studied in future work. }\end{remark}

-We know from \L ojasiewicz's inequality \cite[Theorem~1.14]{HaHV2017} that $\bar{x}$ is an isolated local minimizer of $f$ if, and only, if there exists a real number $\alpha > 0$ such that $\bar{x}$ is an $\alpha$-order sharp local minimizer of $f.$ A characteristic of this number $\alpha$ in terms of the ``tangency exponents'' of $f$ is given in Theorem~\ref{Theorem42} below.
+We know from \L ojasiewicz's inequality \cite[Theorem~1.14]{HaHV2017} that $\bar{x}$ is an isolated local minimizer of $f$ if and only if there exists a real number $\alpha > 0$ such that $\bar{x}$ is an $\alpha$th order sharp local minimizer of $f.$ A characteristic of this number $\alpha$ in terms of the ``tangency exponents'' of $f$ is given in Theorem~\ref{Theorem42} below.
 To this end, let

 The second main result of this section reads as follows.

 \begin{theorem}[Isolated local minimizers] With the above notations, assume that $\bar{x} \in \mathbb{R}^n$ is an isolated local minimizer of $f.$ Then for any $\alpha \in \mathbb{R},$ the following statements are equivalent: \begin{enumerate} \item[{\rm (i)}] The inequality $\alpha \ge \alpha_*$ holds.